-This article covers Ancient Greek history, from rise of the Minoan civilization in the second millennium BCE to the fall of the Greek and Hellenistic states to Rome in the second and first centuries BCE.
+This article covers Ancient Greek history, from rise of the Minoan civilization in the second millennium BCE to the rise of Alexander the Great in the third century BCE.

 Agriculture reached the Aegean region from the Middle East between 6500 and 5500 BCE.
 By 3500 BCE small farming settlements were scattered throughout the Aegean coasts and islands.
 The largest, though still only with populations several hundred strong, were beginning to look like little towns.

 These communities were active in the trade routes that spread north into the Balkans and south-east Europe, and westward along the Mediterranean coast, their sailors probably travelling as far as Spain in their little boats.

 Such places as Troy, in present-day north-west Turkey, were already showing signs of urbanization in the third millennium BCE.
 By this period, these trade networks were feeding the Mesopotamian city-states with the tin and copper with which to make bronze weapons and decorations.
 From Mesopotamia came knowledge of bronze-making techniques and other skills with which the peoples of the Aegean enhanced their material culture.
 By the end of the third millennium, one of the most advanced societies of the time was emerging on the large island of Crete.
 This would become the brilliant Minoan civilization.

 At Knossos and other locations in Crete, large palaces appeared around 2000 BCE, surrounded by communities that can properly be called towns, with houses packed tightly along narrow streets.
 Shortly, roads were being built right across the island, suggesting that it was spanned by a single political system – the evidence suggests a confederation of principalities rather than one kingdom, as large palaces that look like royal residences are found in several places, famous for their lively wall frescoes of bull-vaulting games and bare-breasted (but otherwise well-clad) women.